What is LinkedIn Bring In Your Parents Day?

-Since launching three years ago Bring In Your Parents has grown into a movement, with 2016 the most successful year yet.
+Since launching six years ago, Bring In Your Parents has grown into a movement, with 2017 being the most successful year yet.
 We want to make this year’s event even bigger and better.

-Bringing your parents in isn't the only way you can celebrate Bring in Your Parents Day this year.
+Bringing your parents in isn't the only way you can celebrate Bring In Your Parents Day this year.
 Why not arrange a video chat or phone call to your parents from your workplace on the day?
-You could also Instagram or tweet your thanks to your parents using the #BIYP hashtag, or share some of their best advice.
+You could also Instagram or tweet your thanks to your parents using the #BIYP hashtag, or share some of their best advice on LinkedIn.